mainstage series

 The Planets, Op.
 32

 Holst was born September 21, 1874, in Cheltenham, England, and died May 25, 1934, in London.
 He began composing this seven-movement orchestral suite in 1914, completing it in 1917.
-The work requires 4 flutes (2 doubling piccolo, one doubling bass flute), 3 oboes (one doubling bass oboe), English horn, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 6 horns, 4 trumpets, 3 trombones, tenor tuba, tuba, 2 sets of timpani, percussion (bass drum, cymbals, glockenspiel, gong, orchestra bells, snare drum, tambourine, triangle, xylophone), organ, celesta, 2 harps, strings and — in the final movement — an offstage chorus of sopranos and altos.
+The work requires 4 flutes (2 doubling piccolo, one doubling alto flute), 3 oboes (one doubling bass oboe), English horn, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 6 horns, 4 trumpets, 3 trombones, tenor tuba, tuba, 2 sets of timpani, percussion (bass drum, cymbals, glockenspiel, gong, orchestra bells, snare drum, tambourine, triangle, xylophone), organ, celesta, 2 harps, strings and — in the final movement — an offstage treble chorus.

-“As a rule, I only study things which suggest music to me,” wrote Gustav Holst in 1913.
+“As a rule, I only study things which suggest music to me,” Holst wrote in 1913.
 “That’s why I worried at Sanskrit.
 Then recently the character of each planet suggested lots to me, and I have been studying astrology.”
 Holst’s interest in Hindu philosophy dated from 1895, and he taught himself Sanskrit in order to compose works such as the opera Sita (unperformed during his lifetime), the Choral Hymns from the Rig Veda and The Cloud Messenger.
-A 1908 trip to Algeria inspired the orchestral suite Beni Mora, about which his friend Ralph Vaughan Williams wrote: “If it had been played in Paris rather than London it would have given its composer a European reputation, and played in Italy would probably have caused a riot.”
-During a March 1913 excursion with composer Arnold Bax, his brother Clifford and Balfour Gardiner (a champion of Holst’s music), Clifford Bax shared with Holst his interest in astrology.
+A 1908 trip to Algeria inspired the orchestral suite Beni Mora, about which Vaughan Williams wrote: “If it had been played in Paris rather than London it would have given its composer a European reputation, and played in Italy would probably have caused a riot.”
+During a March 1913 excursion with composer Arnold Bax, Bax’s brother Clifford, and Balfour Gardiner (a champion of Holst’s music), Clifford Bax shared with Holst his interest in astrology.

 Rather than tone poems in the Richard Strauss mold that depict specific action, each movement of The Planets is a character study of the astrological entity in question, based in part on descriptions from Alan Leo’s book What Is a Horoscope and How Is It Cast?
 And while Schoenberg’s Five Pieces likely provided an overall template, early reviewers and later writers detected influences from many other composers.